-In the figures below the disbursements of the national pension in December 2013 for men and women born in 1948 or earlier are shown in rising order of size (1,099,600 women and 953,100 men).
-For total pensions disbursed during 2013, see Note 2 in the chapter Notes and Comments.
+In the figures below the disbursements of the national pension in December 2014 for men and women born in 1949 or earlier are shown in rising order of size (1,120,000 women and 978,000 men).
+For total pensions disbursed during 2014, see Note 2 in the chapter Notes and Comments.

-Figure 4.11 Pension Disbursements, Women and Men, December 2013
+Figure 4.11 Pension Disbursements, Women and Men, December 2014

 The difference in level and composition of different parts of pensions for men and women is the most striking feature of the figure.
-The average pension for women - income-based pension and guaranteed pension - was SEK 9,700; the corresponding amount for men was SEK 13,000.
-Of women's national pensions, 89 percent consisted of income-based pensions and 11 percent of guaranteed pensions - however, a full 60 percent of women had some portion of guaranteed pension.
-The diagram does not show why the proportion with a guaranteed pension increases sharply with age.
-Of the national pension for men, 98 percent consisted of an income-based pension and 2 percent of a guaranteed pension.
+The average pension for women - income-based pension and guaranteed pension - was SEK 9,700.
+The corresponding amount for men was SEK 12,800.
+Of women's national pensions, 90 percent consisted of income-based pensions and 10 percent of guaranteed pensions.
+However, a full 56 percent of women had some portion of guaranteed pension.
+That the proportion with guaranteed pension increases sharply with age is not shown by the diagram.
+Of the national pension for men, 98 percent consisted of income-based pension and 2 percent of a guaranteed pension.
 A total of 16 percent of men had some proportion of guaranteed pension.
-Neither the widow's pension, which is paid only to women, nor the housing supplement, which is paid primarily to women, is included in the figure.
+Neither the widow's pension nor the housing supplement, each of which is paid primarily to women, is included in the figure.

-The pattern that emerges from the figure - with row upon row of people who receive only a guaranteed pension - is clearest in the case of one group, consisting mostly of women, that receives a maximum guaranteed pension, that is, 40/40th's of the guaranteed pension.
-This explains the concentration of green at the maximum guaranteed pension for married persons (SEK 7,046 per month in 2013) and for unmarried persons (SEK 7,899 per month).
-Those with a lower guaranteed pension, but also those without any income-based pension, have fewer years of residence in Sweden.
-Only persons born 1938 or later can have any share of premium pension - and it has then been earned only since 1995 - the impact of the premium pension is thus still so limited that it is difficult to detect in the figure.
-The importance of the premium pension is growing, though, with each new annual cohort that begins to draw a pension.
+The pattern that emerges from the figure - with swathes of people receiving only guaranteed pension - is clearest in the case of one group, consisting mostly of women, that receives maximum guaranteed pension, that is, forty fortieths of guaranteed pension.
+This explains the concentration of green at the maximum guaranteed pension for "married persons" (SEK 7,038 per month in 2014) and for "unmarried persons" (SEK 7,881 per month).
+Those with a lower guaranteed pension, but also without any income-based pension, have fewer years of residence in Sweden.
+Only persons born in 1938 or later can receive premium pension - based on their own income, but only on that part earned since 1995.
+Thus the impact of premium pension is still so limited that it is difficult to detect in the figure.
+However, the importance of premium pension is growing with each new annual cohort that draws a pension.
 The few individuals with a national pension exceeding SEK 20,000 per month have reached that pension level in part by postponing pension withdrawal.
-The maximum public pension paid in 2013 was SEK 32,100 per month.
+The maximum public pension paid in 2014 was SEK 32,100 per month.
+That was to a person born later than 1938 who had continued to work after the age of 65.
 5 Costs of Administration and Capital Management